LiamDieleman/Hamilton-Test-Map/README.md

 # Hamilton-Test-Map
-This map is part of a Project for a QGIS Project.
+This map is part of a Project for an intro QGIS course.